gvwilson/thirdbit/src/fiction/iffy/index.md

 but was always afraid that it would just look silly on her.

 "But what happened?
-I mean really happened, not just official happened?"
+I mean real happened, not just pravda happened?"
-Honesty slipped der arm through Iffy's as if it was the most natural thing in the world and steered her toward der family's booth.
+Honesty slipped der arm through Iffy's as if it was the most natural thing in the world and steered her toward der family's shed.

 Iffy felt into step alongside der, desperately hoping her friend couldn't hear her heart thudding in her chest.
-Honesty's Third (but only their olders called der that) was a year older than her.
+Honesty's Third (but only der olders called der that) was a year older than her.
 De had been singing on a street corner across from the Dance Hall the first time Iffy saw der.
 She hadn't meant to stop,